-The length of each lane of the course must be certified by a surveyor or other qualified Official.
+The length of each lane of the course must be certified by a surveyor or other qualified official.

-Where a moveable bulkhead is used, course measurement of the lane must be confirmed at the conclusion of the session during which the time was achieved.
+Where a moveable bulkhead is used, course measurement of the lane must be confirmed at the conclusion of the Session during which the time was achieved.

 Records will be accepted when times are reported by:

-Automatic Officiating Equipment or
+Automatic Officiating Equipment; or

-Semi-Automatic Officiating Equipment (in AOE malfunction).
+semi-automatic officiating equipment (in the event of an AOE malfunction).